BryanYehuda/BCS/README.md

 # Website BCS

+## English
+This website was created to promote Bright Community Service, a Christian church in Surabaya (In Progress)

+This Repository has **MIT License.**
+This license allows the user to make any changes to the program code.
+This license only requires the user to include the license and author's copyright in the redistributed code and there is no prohibition against using the trademark of the original author.
+In addition, the user also has no right to sue the manufacturer when there is damage to the software.

+## Bahasa
 Website ini dibuat untuk mempromosikan Bright Community Service, sebuah gereja Kristen di Surabaya (In Progress)

 Repository ini memiliki **Lisensi MIT.**